Cancer prevention: take charge of your lifestyleLifestyle modification - cancer

 Maintain a Healthy Weight

 Carrying a lot of extra weight creates changes in your hormones.
 These changes can trigger cancer growth.
-Being overweight (obese) puts you at higher risk for:
+Being overweight or having obesity puts you at higher risk for:

 - Breast cancer (after menopause)